 Financial modeling

-Mergers and acquisition analysis
+Mergers and acquisitions analysis

 Leveraged buyout method

-Financial analytics is important because it provides individuals or organizations with guidance on where, how, why, and in which amounts to invest money.
+Financial analytics is important because it provides individuals or organizations with guidance on where, how, why, and in what amounts to invest money.
 Many financial analysts deal with investment opportunities that require a great deal of market research and proficiency in understanding the economic trends and environment while weighing the pros and cons of certain investments against an individual or organization’s financial status and objectives.
-It requires understanding on a deep level of all the factors that can affect investments and how to position a client properly within an investment decision.
+It requires an understanding on a deep level of all the factors that can affect investments and how to position a client properly within an investment decision.

 From research to execution, it’s the job of the financial analytics professional to understand the big picture and advise clients on how and when to take action on varying investment types.
 The financial stability and continuity of an organization or individual are at stake in many cases, so financial analytics is critically important to ensure individuals or organizations make the most intelligent financial decisions given the circumstances.